 As the number of children coming to his classes increased and schools began coming to him for help, he was pushed to officially form Coded by Kids in 2014.
 In 2014 Coded by Kids was teaching approximately 30 students each week with eight volunteer instructors, including Sylvester.
 2014 was also when Sylvester took his web development program to the first two schools.
 At this time, the organization's budget was less than $2000, which prevented Sylvester from paying anyone.
 In the early days of Coded by Kids, the organization had very little structure, lacked an actual curriculum, and didn't have any formal training for instructors.

-In 2015 while working as the Project Manager for Data Infrastructure Projects at Penn Medicine, Sylvester decided it was time for him to focus on Coded by Kids full-time.
+While working as the Project Manager for Data Infrastructure Projects at Penn Medicine in 2015, Sylvester decided it was time for him to focus on Coded by Kids full-time.
 He made this decision after seeing how great the need was for high-quality tech education programs in underrepresented communities.
 Although the organization didn't have enough money to pay anyone a full-time salary, Sylvester left his job and began focusing his full-time efforts on the organization.

 Sylvester spent the next year working to grow Coded by Kids and increase the number of young people reached by the organization.
 Over the next year, he began working with technologists and educators to develop what would evolve into the organization's project-based curriculum.
 He also started building the framework that would become the foundation of Coded by Kids.